honeycombio/refinery/tools/convert/config.md

 AddRuleReasonToTrace controls whether to decorate traces with refinery rule evaluation results.

-AddRuleReasonToTrace causes traces that are sent to Honeycomb to include the field `meta.refinery.reason`, indicating which sampler made the decision to keep the trace.
-For samplers that use a key to make their decision, the key is also included in the field `meta.refinery.sampler_key`.
+This causes traces that are sent to Honeycomb to include the field `meta.refinery.reason`.
+This field contains text indicating which rule was evaluated that caused the trace to be included.
+We recommend enabling this field whenever a rules-based sampler is in use, as it is useful for debugging and understanding the behavior of your refinery installation.

 Eligible for live reload.